EvisHome/EvisHomeLab/docs/smart-home/dashboards/main/bathroom.md

     - relative-time
     show_header_toggle: false
   - type: markdown
-    content: |-
-      *Default Temperature* is the heating base temperature.
+    content: '*Default Temperature* is the heating base temperature.

       If the thermostate is turned higher than the default, the *Heating Timer* will keep this new temperature until the timer runs out.

-      The *Heating Timer* tells how long the heating will still run
+      The *Heating Timer* tells how long the heating will still run'
   - type: custom:timer-bar-card
     entity: timer.bathroom_floor_heating_timer
   - type: custom:mushroom-number-card